apache/servicecomb-website/_users/metrics-in-1.0.0-m1.md

 ---

 {% include toc %}
-Metrics had supported from Java chassis version 0.5.0,in version 1.0.0-m1,we had reconstruction it and add some more features,please subscribe ServiceComb mail-list(dev-subscribe@servicecomb.incubator.apache.org) in order to get latest news.
+Metrics had supported from Java chassis version 0.5.0,in version 1.0.0-m1,we had reconstruction it and add some more features,please checkout the user guide and [release note](https://github.com/apache/incubator-servicecomb-java-chassis/releases) for more information.Also subscribe ServiceComb mail-list(dev-subscribe@servicecomb.incubator.apache.org) and join discussion is welcome.

 ## Background
 Microservice is trend of technology,it resolve many problems also follows new problem.